Cam/shopify-theme-package-manager/README.md

 ## 🧪 Compatible Packages

-To create packages that work with this importer, follow the [Theme-Compatible Package Authoring Spec](https://github.com/your-org/shopify-stpm/blob/main/PACKAGE_AUTHORING.md).
+To create packages that work with this importer, follow the [Theme-Compatible Package Authoring Spec](https://github.com/cam/stpm/blob/main/PACKAGE_AUTHORING.md) or see the [Starter Package](https://github.com/Cam/starter-package).

 ---